How To Dye Hair With Beet Juice

-Like many natural hair dyes, beet juice works with the original (or dyed) hair colour.
-As a result, it gives different results on different-coloured hair.
+Like many natural hair dyes, beet juice works best with the original hair color.
+Beet juice will give different results on different-colored hair.
 Pale blonde or silver hair will acquire pinkish-purplish tones, while darker hair will take on plummy notes.

 Mixing Beet Juice to Dye Hair